-I want to start this section off by mentioning that this only works for flat json, meaning non-nested json hierarchies.
-It is possible to leverage this for nested json but takes a bit more elbow grease and knowledge of the schema.
-Since my intention is to keep these things brief, I'll save that for another time.
+We want to begin by mentioning that this only works for flat j son, meaning non-nested json hierarchies.

+It is possible to leverage this for nested json but takes more work and knowledge of the schema.
+Since our intention is to keep these things brief, we will save that for another time.

-So getting into it, imagine you have a field with json values and we want to convert the json to a table.
+Getting into it, imagine you have a field with json values and we want to convert the json to a table.

-What we can do is leverage From_Field and put json for our table format.
+What we can do is leverage From Field and put json for our table format.